-Schiller and Gebhardt: The Macro Economy Today, 16th edition with access to Connect.
-Connect is where you will read your textbook and complete some graded assignments.
-You will access Connect through our course website on Canvas.
+Mankiw, N. Gregory, Macroeconomics, 12th edition with access to Achieve.
+Achieve is where you will read your textbook and complete some graded assignments.
+You will access Achieve through our course website on Canvas.

-- Core Concept Review Get up and running in Connect by following the registration instructions on this page, by clicking on any connect based assignment in the canvas course, or on the Connect button on the Left-hand side menu of our course. - You may purchase or rent a used paper text if you prefer but you must have access to Connect.
+- You may purchase or rent a used paper text if you prefer but you must have access to Achieve - Get up and running in Achieve by following the registration instructions on this page or by clicking on Macmillan Learning in the left navigation panel of your Canvas course and click the Achieve link. - You may purchase or rent a used paper text if you prefer but you must have access to Achieve.